 - 1 tablespoon almond extract

-- Optional: 1/3 lb bacon cooked until crisp and chopped small
+- ⅓ pound bacon optional, cooked until crisp

 - Preheat griddle or large flat bottomed pan to medium high.
 Combine all dry in ingredients in a large mixing bowl.
 Whisk in the buttermilk and almond extract.
 Add the melted butter and whisk again to combine.